Dawsen-Harkins/Analytics-Portfolio/README.md

 ## Projects

 Here, you will find a collection of my data and business analytics projects.
-Each project demonstrates a unique aspect of my skill set, from data wrangling and cleaning to visualization and predictive modeling.
+Each project demonstrates a unique aspect of my skill set, from data cleaning to visualization.
 Below are some highlights:

 ### 1. Car Sales Analysis and Visualization with Excel
 - **Description:** A dashboard created using Excel to visualize sales performance across different dealers and model categories.